UCL/STIR/src/samples/PET_simulation/README.txt

 These files serve as illustration and a starting-point for your own work.
 Do not use just "as-is".

-These files should be compatible with STIR 2.4.
+These files should be compatible with STIR 2.4 and 3.0.

 Requirements:
 - STIR utilities installed in your PATH